Breed FAQ

 Q. Are huskies good with children?

 A. Yes, they are fantastic with children.
 They are very tolerant of kids and generally don’t fear anything or anyone.
 They love people and consider everyone to be their friend.
 They are completely ineffective guard dogs for that reason, but they do look intimidating from afar!
-Children do need to be trained to interact with huskies, however.
-If you have young kids in your house, we require that you have previous experience with training huskies.
-Otherwise, you and your children will be learning at the same time, and that can be unsuccessful.
+Children do need to be taught to interact with huskies, however, and to be respectful and safe around them.

 Q. Are huskies good with other dogs?